Holyvert/Dream_tech/README.md

 #### What was our website made with?

-FoodBox was created with HTML and CSS.
+FoodBox was created with HTML, JavaScript, and CSS.

 #### Will there be other languages used for the website?

-Yes, the website will also become more interactive with the use of Javascript and PHP later on in its development.
+Yes, the website will also become more interactive with the use of  PHP later on in its development.

 ## Acknowledgements